foundryvtt/dnd5e/wiki/Embeds.md

 The system adds an additional option when embedding actors, items, or activities that gives greater control over where the document's name appears.
 Using the `nameStyle` option it is possible to place the document's name either as a header preceding the embedded text (`nameStyle=h4`) or inline with the first paragraph of the text (`nameStyle=inline`).
 The name will be a link to the document unless `cite=false` is set, in which case it will be plain text.

+When using a header as the name style, the `no-toc` option can be used to prevent the embed header from appearing in a journal's table of contents sidebar.

 ```
 // Display as header with link
 @Embed[Compendium.dnd5e.spells24.Item.phbsplMelfsAcidA details nameStyle=h2 caption=false]